 - Lying on your back do a glute bridge, lifting your bum up off the ground, up and down 10-15 times for 3 sets, as pain allows

 - Active straight leg raises whilst lying on your back.
 Lift your leg up and down keeping the knee straight.
 Try to engage the core as you do these.
 Aim for 8-12 times, as pain allows.
 If possible, add an isometric hold for 5 seconds, if tolerable, for 2-3 sets

 - Place a ball between your legs while lying on your back and squeeze holding for about 5-10 seconds, as pain allows.
 Keep pain at a low level when doing these.
 You could do this 8-12 times for 3 sets.

 As the pain improves the exercises should progress in difficulty becoming more dynamic with the aim of returning you to your desired hobbies and activities.
-For example, walking lunge, bodyweight sumo squat, adductor slide in standing.
-Later in the rehab programme plyometrics, neuromuscular control exercises and sport-specific drills.
+For example, walking lunge, bodyweight sumo squat, and adductor slide in standing.
+Later in the rehab programme plyometrics, neuromuscular control exercises and sport-specific drills should be incorporated.

 Is it okay to run or train if I have a groin strain?

 Your physiotherapist will guide you back to your hobbies with a gradually phased programme.
 I would recommend listening to your body.
 If you are in pain, reduce the amount you are doing.
 If you are not, increase what you are doing.
 A groin strain is managed differently to a tendinopathy when it comes to returning to sport, an exercise programme and training/running with pain.
 That is why it is essential you get the correct diagnosis to begin with so you can get back to your activities in an efficient manner.